trofi/trofi.github.io.gen/posts/291-gcc-14-bugs-pile-1.md

 root: "http://trofi.github.io"
 ---

-Around beginning og the May `gcc-14` development got opened for major changes to be merged into `master` branch.
+Around beginning of the May `gcc-14` development got opened for major changes to be merged into `master` branch.
 2 months have passed since and I collected a "round" number of bugs: 16.
 Today is also a day when I managed to build my whole system by `gcc-master` without encountering